QNetITQ/WaveFox/README.md

 If point 3 is not fulfilled, the tabs and everything connected with them will be by default, as the Mozilla intended.

 Icons are no longer tied to tabs.
-They can be activated without having to complete step 3
+They can be activated without having to complete step 3.
+Context menus will be by default

 To enable icons, create one of the keys below:
 * `Style.Menu-Icons-Regular` > `True`